Barrister at Garden Court Chambers

-Eva is a barrister at Lamb Building.
+Eva is a barrister at One Pump Court.
 Eva has extensive experience in immigration, asylum and public law, having worked in this field for the past 4.5 years.
 Prior to pupillage, Eva worked as a paralegal at Laura Devine Immigration where she developed a particular interest and experience in EU free movement law and the impact of Brexit on EEA nationals and their family members.

 Eva mainly delivers training on EU free movement law and the EU Settlement Scheme (beginner and advanced).
 She has spoken at the Annual Free Movement Conference and the ILPA AGM.